odinlabs/js-odinlabsio-consent/README.md

   });
 ```
 Options:
-- succesRedirect: redirect path if authentification succeeds (default to: request.originalUrl)
+- `succesRedirect`: redirect path if authentification succeeds (default to: request.originalUrl)
-- failureRedirect: redirect path if authentification fails
+- `failureRedirect`: redirect path if authentification fails

 ### Collect consent once

-User data and consent data are stored in user sessions and are added to request.user and request.session.odinsdk.permission respectively.
+User data and consent data are stored in user sessions and are added to `request.user` and `request.session.odinsdk.permission` respectively.

 #### Collect consent for a single session